 Ideally, all sales data should be stored in the POS system and shown in convenient reports.
 For example, Poster has sales statistics by waiters, which allows easily controlling the time worked and sales of each employee.

 This simplifies the calculations of the average check not just for the restaurant or cafe in general but for different categories of sales.
 To see how it works try and you will be able to view the bunch of other sales reports by customers, tables, menu categories, products, receipts, and other indicators.

 Teach the staff to sell

-Of course, an iPad POS system for restaurant helps fast and accurately accept orders, but to increase the average check waiters need to learn to offer, unobtrusively, additional dishes and drinks that go well with an order already made.
+Of course, an iPad POS system for restaurants helps accept orders, but to increase the average check waiters need to learn to offer, unobtrusively, additional dishes and drinks that go well with an order already made.
 For example, if a customer wants steak, then a glass or two of red wine will go perfectly with this meal.
 Motivate staff to promote new dishes and recommend that guests try out something different, or cheer them up with a desert.
-You can access sales dashboards in your cloud based restaurant POS to check how good each of your waiters is in up-selling customers.
+If your POS has robust analytics and reporting, look at your sales dashboards and check how good each of your waiters is in up-selling customers.

 The easiest way to motivate staff is to include a percentage of the daily or weekly revenue in their salary.
 Especially if the location type does not produce tips, for example, fast food, coffee points, pizzerias without waiters or takeaway food.
 First of all, staff needs to know how to sell and only then implement marketing ideas to increase the average check.

 Methods for increasing the average check

 The upselling method involves offering a more expensive menu item as an alternative to the current order.
 For example, your guest wants to order a beer.
 The waiter can offer the bestseller from a mid-price category or use the upselling method and recommend a more expensive craft beer.
 Or if guests want two different types of roll, offer them a range that has plenty of variety, including the ones desired.